-There were examples of good practice found throughout the inspection in relation to staffing arrangements, staff recruitment, training, adult safeguarding and with the home's environment.
+There were examples of good practice found throughout the inspection in relation to staffing arrangements, staff recruitment, training, adult safeguarding and monitoring of staff professional registrations.

-Areas for improvement were identified in relation to decontamination of hoist slings and with access to thickening agents.
+Areas for improvement were identified in relation to compliance with best practice on infection prevention and control, compliance with COSHH legislation and with storage of thickening agents.